DuckDivers/cherry-plugin/README.md

 Cherry Plugin contains all shortcodes and widgets used in Cherry Framework.
 Also Cherry Framework Import/Export features are also added by Cherry plugin.

+### V2.3.1###

+Includes several tweaks to work with Bootstrap 3.x  Updated FontAwesome and added "DIV" shortcode

 #### v2.1 ####

 #### v2.0 ####